 A PLACE IN MY BAG: THOUGHTS ON THE FOCAL LENGTH

 As most photographers know, fine tuning our equipment is a never-ending endeavour.
 My bag, for me, is like any workspace: I need it to be organised, streamlined, efficient.
 I need to have with me everything I need, nothing less – but nothing more either.
-Therefore, a lens choice is very important for me: adding a new lens in means, most often than not, that I need to take one out (see CHOOSING THE BEST CAMERA SYSTEM FOR LANDSCAPE PHOTOGRAPHY for more details).
+Therefore, lens choice is very important for me: adding a new lens, most often than not, means that I need to take one out.

 The recent arrival of the new Leica Super-Vario-Elmar-SL 16-35mm f/3.5-4.5 ASPH with its amazing image quality (see my LEICA SUPER-VARIO-ELMAR-SL 16-35MM F/3.5-4.5 ASPH IN-DEPTH REVIEW), meant that my beloved Voigtlander 15mm lost its place in my bag.
 When using the 15mm, I was carrying the Voigtlander 10mm to complement it.
 However, filtering it was a royal pain, having to use the badly manufactured Bombo adapter as my only option for 100mm square filters, and 10mm is so wide that I ended up using it very rarely.

-True, there are equally wide (or wider) lenses that can be adapted for the Leica SL, such as the Voigtlander Hyper-Wide Heliar 10mm or the Voigtlander 12mm Ultra-Wide Heliar primes and a couple zoom lenses from Canon and Sigma.
-However, the Laowa 12mm f/2.8 Zero-D is the only 12mm alternative that allows you to use 100mm square filters easily saving you from having to use the Bombo adapters or from having to move to 150mm filters.
+True, besides the lens in this Venus Optics Laowa 12mm f/2.8 Zero-D in-depth review there are equally wide (or wider) lenses that can be adapted for the Leica SL.
+Consider for instance the Voigtlander Hyper-Wide Heliar 10mm or the Voigtlander 12mm Ultra-Wide Heliar primes, or zoom lenses from Canon and Sigma.
+However, the Laowa 12mm f/2.8 Zero-D is the only 12mm alternative that allows you to use 100mm square filters easily, saving you from having to use the Bombo adapters or from having to move up to 150mm filters.
 More, it’s the fastest 12mm available, and its f/2.8 aperture opens up possibilities for night photography impossible with any of the alternatives.
-Finally, it’s small and light enough (much smaller than the zooms) and its optical performance is very very good.
+Finally, it’s small and light enough (much smaller than any of the zooms mentioned above) and its optical performance is very, very good.
 In short, the Laowa 12mm f/2.8 Zero-D opens new possibilities for ultra-wide-angle photography with the Leica SL in a small, compact package with great built and image quality.
 Therefore, the Laowa 12mm f/2.8 Zero-D earnt a place in my bag – at least for now.